MJKWoolnough/gedcom/README.md

 }
 ```

-PossessionEvent is a GEDCOM structure type
+PossessionEvent is a GEDCOM structure type.

 #### type Possessions